serra/invoice-automator/readme.md

 ## Backlog

-* add QR code to pdf invoices
+* Add QR code to pdf invoices
+* Write a spec and automatic test
 * Upload the pdf to Fibery.
 * Upload the invoice to the administration.
 * Find a way to use local resources only (e.g. no links to stylesheets using https).
 Consider switching to [weasyprint]